 I have continuously prioritized the mental and emotional health of Americans.
 In Congress, I proudly led a push for additional federal funding that will help address shortages of school-based mental health professionals, as well as advocated for $15 million for research into the effects of technology on children’s mental health and funding for the Pediatric Mental Health Care Access Program.
 I’m working to provide students with programs to treat substance abuse, eating disorders, and traumatic events, and am proud that Virginia students saw support from our landmark American Rescue Plan to support mental health services during the challenges of the COVID-19 pandemic and its aftermath.

 Protecting the Affordable Care Act and Strengthening Medicare and Medicaid

-Jennifer has continuously worked to close major gaps in Medicaid coverage, including those for beneficiaries living in nursing facilities.
-As the sponsor of the Personal Needs Allowance (PNA) Modernization Act, Jennifer fought to align the PNA with today’s economic realities and protect as well as expand the financial freedoms of our seniors and disabled Americans.
+I have continuously worked to close major gaps in Medicaid coverage, including those for beneficiaries living in nursing facilities.
+Last Congress, I introduced the Personal Needs Allowance (PNA) Modernization Act to align the PNA with today’s economic realities and protect as well as to provide a source of dignity and financial freedom for our seniors and disabled Americans.

 Childhood Cancer Research Funding

 I have always been a fierce advocate for our children in Congress.
 That is why I was immensely proud that the House of Representatives passed my bipartisan Gabriella Miller Kids First Research Act 2.0.
 This legislation, which I introduced and worked to build a bipartisan coalition around, would nearly double funding for lifesaving research into treatments and cures for childhood cancer and other rare diseases.
 This bill is named in honor of Gabriella Miller, a Virginia-10 resident who was diagnosed with an inoperable brain tumor and courageously worked to focus attention on and secure resources for childhood cancer research before her tragic death at age 10.